 Mosquitoes are attracted to dark colored clothing, so wear light colored clothes when possible.
 In addition, try to wear long-sleeved shirts and pants as often as possible to reduce the amount of exposed skin where a mosquito could bite.

-If these tactics aren't enough to eradicate the mosquito population in your yard it may be time to call in a local mosquito control company such as Mosquito Ranger®.
+If these tactics aren't enough to eradicate the mosquito population in your yard, it may be time to call in a local mosquito control company such as Mosquito Ranger®.
+Mosquito Ranger® uses a combination of ingredients including plant extracts, natural botanical oils and biorational products to reduce and repel mosquitoes and other nuisance insects.
+Mosquito treatments are applied to high traffic areas around the perimeter of your home.

-For more mosquito prevention tips, please contact us today.
+For more mosquito prevention tips, please contact the lawn care experts at NaturaLawn of America today.